quipucords/yupana/docs/source/openshift.md

 ```

-4. Now to create the imagestream and run the build configs, run the following:
+2. In a new window, run the following to create the imagestream and run the build configs:

 ```